oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 # Multi-arch image management with ORAS

 > [!NOTE]
 > The version of this specification is `1.3.0 Beta.1`.
-It is subject to change until ORAS v1.3.0 is released.
+It is subject to change until ORAS v1.3.0 is officially released.

 ## Overview